MarcusLongton/Capstone_Project_Marcus_Longton/README.md

 - Over many runs with `max_runtime_sec` set to between 100 - 500 seconds, **Stacked Ensemble models** consistently had the best scores of between 67 to 65 RMSE depending on the run and runtime.
 - Something to note is that on every run, the **XGBOOST** model was only a few tenths of a unit behind the **Stacked Ensemble models** atop the leaderboard.
-- From here, I decided that the next best course of action was to train and finetune a **XGBOOST** model by hand.
+- From here, I decided that the next best course of action was to train and fine-tune a **XGBOOST** model by hand.
 - A **Stacked Ensemble Model** using all features achieved:
   - **Test MSE**: ~4391.96
   - **Test RMSE**: ~65.35